 Questions about the academic content of the program can be directed to Faculty Director Armando Duarte, Professor, Department of Dance: firstname.lastname@example.org

 Rio de Janeiro, Brazil’s second largest city, lies on the southern Atlantic coastline.
 Flanked by stunning mountains, white-sand beaches and lush rainforests, Rio occupies one of the most breathtaking settings of the world’s great cities.
 Rio is home to Brazil’s world-famous Carnival celebrations, where samba music and dance are enjoyed by locals and visitors alike.
-Carnival and New Year's Eve in Rio are renowned to be the most spectacular festivals in the world.
 There is always a celebration happening in Rio, whether it’s an impromptu music jam in the street, festivities at soccer matches or a weekend Samba party.
 It truly is a city full of life!

 Students will be housed in centrally located hostel in Rio.